Hey Boston, Thanks to Annie Dookhan Your Streets Will Soon Be Flooded with Drug Criminals

 We spoke to Scott Allen, Senior Assistant Metro Editor at the Boston Globe, and one of a handful of investigative reporters covering this unfolding story.
 The case of Annie Dookhan, or as some papers have dubbed her, “the rogue chemist,” is poised to become one of the most dangerous and expensive government screw up in years.

 VICE: So what’s the deal with Annie Dookhan?
 Who is she?
 How did she specifically mishandle this evidence, and why?

 Scott Allen: She’s of a great deal of fascination around here in Massachusetts.
 On first blush, she’s a bright young woman from Barbados, who wanted to do a good job.
 At least that’s what she told people.
-And she’s not particularly menacing looking – she’s small, and petite and pretty and college educated and she was the most hard-working person in the lab.
+And she’s not particularly menacing looking—she’s small, and petite, and pretty, and college educated, and she was the most hard-working person in the lab.
 But she had terrible work habits.
 When the state police came to her house and interviewed her about concerns that had been raised in the lab, she basically confessed to sometimes recording drug evidence as positive when they were negative.
 She would take a whole bunch of drug samples and only test one or two of them, and then say, “Well, based on that, all the rest of them are also positive,” just based on sight.
 She took samples out of the evidence room without signing it out.
-She appeared to be doing favours for certain prosecutors, at least insofar as she was taking their cases more quickly, and breaking all the rules about handling evidence.
+She appeared to be doing favors for certain prosecutors, at least insofar as she was taking their cases more quickly, and breaking all the rules about handling evidence.

 And tainted evidence is a huge problem when convictions are challenged.